Metal building insulation renovation, repairs and retrofit

 A view of the ceiling, on the left above is the look of new insulation after half of the roof has been replaced including an insulation changeout.

 The two photos above are from the same project.
 We picked up the roof panels, replaced the insulation, then re-installed the insulation.
 New insulation is so bright and reflective it makes taking a photo quite a challenge.
 Lapeer, MI August 2016.

-The metal building insulation can be replaced either by removing the outside wall panels or from the interior.
+To help cool the metal building, insulation can be replaced either by removing the outside roof or wall panels or from the interior.
 If, due to the configuration of interior elements, the insulation is difficult to access the exterior approach may be necessary.
 We have completed many retro insulation projects.

 If insulation is added by peeling back the panels and installing the insulation you will achieve the same look as if had been completed during original construction.

 There are many facing options available.
-Based on your needs you can select a facing strong enough to withstand a hockey puck, a soccer ball, to a basic reinforced facing.
+Based on your needs you can select a facing strong enough to withstand a hockey puck or a soccer ball.
+Less expensive standard facing is also available.
 There are also different color options, but the options are limited.
 The R-value you are able to achieve is based on your needs.

 While changing your insulation this is a great time to paint your frame.

 Call or email to get a price quote on the cost of materials to install retro- insulation